 Classroom Observations PPT

 During this 30-minute session, faculty will learn several fast, easy fixes to their documents that can make content more accessible for all students.

-Here are the resources for this workshop that was held on Wednesday, June 15, Noon – 12:30 pm Central/1:00 – 1:30 pm Eastern time, and on Tuesday, June 21, 6:00 – 6:30 pm Central/7:00 – 7:30 pm Eastern time via Zoom.
+Here are the resources for this program that was held on Friday, September 16, Noon – 12:30 pm Central/1:00 – 1:30 pm Eastern on Zoom

 Concordia Faculty Seminars are informal interactive presentations and conversations on faculty and staff projects including grants, research, and service designed to promote scholarship, spark new ideas, provide opportunities for meaningful discussion, and increase collaboration.
 Faculty, staff, and students are welcome to attend.